Horse Access Permits

 At all other times horses are permitted on the beach as long as they have a valid permit.

-Council resolved that due to the nature of the proposed activity a permit holder must provide to the Council satisfactory evidence of a current Public Liability Policy of Insurance for an amount of not less than $10,000,000 for any single occurrence.
+Due to the nature of the proposed activity a permit holder must provide satisfactory evidence of a current Public Liability Policy of Insurance for an amount of not less than $10,000,000 for any single occurrence.
 Any permit issued will be on the basis that the policy will stay current for the life period of the permit.

 Permit applicants should also be aware that under the Local Law any person who makes any false representation or declaration (whether oral or in writing) in, or who omits any relevant information from, an application for a permit or exemption is guilty of an offence with a maximum penalty of 20 penalty units ($2,000).